-People take maca by mouth for conditions in a man that prevent him from getting a woman pregnant within a year of trying to conceive (male infertility), health problems after menopause, increasing sexual desire in healthy people, and other conditions, but there is no good scientific evidence to support these uses.
+People take maca by mouth for male infertility, health problems after menopause, increasing sexual desire in healthy people, and other purposes, but there is no good scientific evidence to support any of these uses.

 How does it work ?

 You Might Also Like